kymlu/travel-memories/README.md

 The site is optimized for both mobile and web environments.
 I implemented lazy loading of images using an intersection observer to minimize the data load on the user's device.

+If I had the time, I would refactor the site to use components.
+Couldn't figure out how to do it when I started development and continued rolling with it... but I tried to minimize the amount of redudant code and separate the code into its respective parts so that it would be easier to read.

 Note that there are at least 500 more commits than necessary because the beginning of development was done on Github web on my iPad.

 ## Design